 KheTimerElapsedTime returns the amount of time that has elapsed since the most recent call to KheTimerMake or KheTimerResetStartTime for the timer.
 KheTimerTimeLimitReached returns true when the elapsed time is equal to or greater than the time limit (always false when the time limit is KHE_NO_TIME).
+Finally, void KheTimerDebug(KHE_TIMER timer, int verbosity, int indent, FILE fp);

-Finally, produces a debug print of timer onto fp with the given verbosity and indent.
+produces a debug print of timer onto fp with the given verbosity and indent.